mamun001/kubernetes_interview_questions/kubernetes_interview_questions.md

 More Unformatted questions:
 __________________________
-Wlak me through the steps of how you store password in k8s? (e.g. DB password) base64, secret, "data" section, key-value pair, mount it on a pod/container All I am giving you a docker image (that runs a web server).
+All I am giving you a docker image (that runs a web server).
 You don't even have a cluster.
 Walk me through how you take this service live.
 Assume that you don't scaling or HA
 Network policy vs ingress
 You have created a PV using hostpath.
 How do you know if all is well. ans: describe and status should say "available"